 13 PROVISION OF SERVICES REGULATIONS 2009

-13.1 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer broker is Lockton Companies LLP, of North Quay, Temple Back, Bristol, BS1 6FL.
-The main participating insurer is Arch Insurance (UK) Ltd, Starr International (Europe) Ltd & American International Group UK Ltd. The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim bought in any court in the United States of America or Canada.
+13.1 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Lockton Companies LLP, of North Quay, Temple Back, Bristol BS1 6FL.
+The participating insurers are Arch Insurance (UK) Ltd, Starr International (Europe) Ltd & American International Group UK Ltd. The territorial coverage is worldwide excluding EEA & professional business carried out from an office in the United States of America or Canada and excludes any action for a claim bought in any court in the United States of America or Canada.
 EEA business is covered by Arch insurance (EU) dac, Starr Europe Insurance Ltd & AIG Europe SA.

 14 CLIENTS’ MONEY REGULATIONS